j-richey/ounce-of-rust-design-doc/source/design/public-api.rst

 ##########
 Public API
 ##########

-..
-TODO: describe the public API here
-    Include public structures, modules, traits, etc
-    Include an example of how these could be used for a simple TTT game Add a Position struct!

 This section describes the public API of the library.
 The provided types and functions are used by other applications to create Tic Tac Toe games.
 The legend shown in :numref:`uml-public-api-diagram-legend` is used for the type diagrams